murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/img2slml_options.rst

         Inputs                                             Outputs
 =============================  ===============================================================
   dimensionality                2D/3D
-  dnaImagesDirectoryPath        DNA images collection directory, list of files or pattern cellImagesDirectoryPath       Cell images collection directory, list of files or pattern proteinImagesDirectoryPath    Protein images collection directory, list of files or pattern options                       List of options
+  dnaImagesDirectoryPath        Image path for training nuclear membrane submodel (Cell array of files or pattern) cellImagesDirectoryPath       Image path for training cell membrane submodel (Cell array of files or pattern) proteinImagesDirectoryPath    Image path for training vesicular submodel (Cell array of files or pattern) options                       List of options
 =============================  ===============================================================